lucee/las/management/vice_chairman.md

-# Vice Chairman
+# Vice President

-The Vice-Chairman assists the Chairman in whatever capacity the Chairman needs.
-In an operational sense, the Vice Chairman is responsible for acting as the Chairman in the Chairman’s absence.
+The Vice-President assists the President in whatever capacity the President needs.
+In an operational sense, the Vice President is responsible for acting as the President in the Presidents absence.

-_GB: How do we want to manage this?_

-_The Vice Chairman role varies from place to place.
-Sometimes it’s a not even a specific role in its own right; for example, the Secretary might fulfil this role for a short absence or the Management Committee might elect an “acting Chairman” in the event of a more extended absence._
+_GB: The Vice President role varies from place to place.
+Sometimes it's a not even a specific role in its own right; for example, the Secretary might fulfil this role for a short absence or the Management Board might elect an "acting President" in the event of a more extended absence._